 Guardianship of a Compromised Adult

-To become the guardian of an elderly or compromised adult, you may first have to prove the person is unable to act as their own guardian.
+To become the custodian of an elderly or disabled individual, you must prove that they cannot act as their own guardian.
 You may have to provide witnesses and present evidence to attest to this fact.
-Your guardianship lawyer will help you navigate the steps needed to become the guardian of their person, estate, or both.
-Regardless of which type of guardianship you're given, you must act in the best interest of your ward.
-This includes caring for their physical and emotional needs and may include distributing their income and protecting their financial assets as well.
+Your family lawyer will help you navigate the steps needed to become the guardian of their person, estate, or both.

-There's a lot involved with becoming the legal guardian of a friend or loved one, and this title holds much responsibility.
-If you're certain you're the right person for the job, contact a guardianship lawyer right away to help you navigate the process much more easily.
-Baystate Law is always happy to assist you.
+There's a lot involved with becoming the legal custodian of a friend or loved one, and this title holds much responsibility.
+If you are confident you can serve as guardian, contact a family lawyer for help.
+Baystate Law is always happy to assist you with your guardianship cases.